-- b the index for potential base station sites. - u the index for user locations. - l the index for base station loading. - A{bu} the attenuation (pathloss) between b and u.
+b - the index for potential base station sites.

-P{t1} - the transmission signal strength at a base station when one user is being served.

-P{tar} - the signal strength received at the base station from one of its users under ideal conditions.
+- u the index for user locations. - l the index for base station loading. - A{bu} the attenuation (pathloss) between b and u. - P{t1} the transmission signal strength at a base station when one user is being served. - P{tar} the signal strength received at the base station from one of its users under ideal conditions.

 P{min} - the minimum signal strength required to maintain adequate communications as received by a user.

 P{max} - the maximum transmission power output on a handset.

-G_p - the processing gain of the system.

-L_b - the loading level (number of users) at base station b.
-F_b - the cost of installing a base station at potential site b.
+- G_p the processing gain of the system. - L_b the loading level (number of users) at base station b. - F_b the cost of installing a base station at potential site b.

-The BSP problem is formulated using BIP, as in [5].
-Assuming a base station can host up to L users, the decision variable Y{bl} determines whether a base station is to be deployed at a site b with a loading of l users, and X{bul} determines whether a link is to be established from potential base station site b to a user location u.
+The BSP problem is formulated using binary integer programming (BIP), as in [5].
+Assuming a base station can host up to L users, the decision variable Y{bl} determines whether a base station is to be deployed at a site b with a loading of lusers, and X{bul} determines whether a link is to be established from potential base station site b to a user location u.
 Thus, the decision variables are $X{bul} = 1$ (0) if a link is (is not) established between base station b and user location u, and there are a total of l users communicating with this base station; and $Y{bl} = 1$ (0) if a base station is (is not) deployed at potential site b with a loading of l users.

-The objective function, to be minimized, evaluates the

-total cost of a solution and it is given by Equation (1):
+The objective function, that is sought to be minimized, evaluates the total cost of a solution and it is given by Equation (1):